How does brain based learning differ from traditional learning? And what does this mean for you as a lifelong learner?

 A Few Brain Based Learning Facts

-In Human Brain and Human Learning, one of my favorite books on learning and the brain, Leslie A. Hart writes,
+, one of my favorite books on learning and the brain, Leslie A. Hart writes,

 "The implications of this must be seen as staggering for anyone engaged in instruction: the brain we are dealing with was not "designed" by evolutionary needs for logic, manipulation of symbols, for dealing with tight, sequential structures or word-systems, which today constitute the main concerns of conventional schooling and much training."

 So if our brains do not look for logical sequences, what DO they look for?